 As for Directive 2006/54, the Court held that the fact that an employer refuses to grant maternity leave to a commissioning mother who has had a child under a surrogacy agreement does not constitute direct or indirect discrimination on the ground of sex.
 As regards, in particular, the alleged indirect discrimination, the Court observed, first, that such discrimination does not exist when there is nothing to establish that the refusal of leave at issue puts female workers at a particular disadvantage compared with male workers.
-Secondly, a commissioning mother cannot, by definition, be subject to less favourable treatment related to her pregnancy, given that she has not been pregnant with that baby.
+Second, a commissioning mother cannot, by definition, be subject to less favourable treatment related to her pregnancy, given that she has not been pregnant with that baby.
 So far as the grant of adoption leave is concerned, the Court held that since such leave is not covered by Directive 2006/54, Member States are also free to grant or not grant such leave.

 In Z., the commissioning mother was unable to bear a child and therefore employed the services of a surrogate mother.
 As regards Directive 2000/78, the Court considered that a refusal to provide paid leave equivalent to maternity leave or adoption leave does not constitute discrimination on the ground of disability.
 The inability to have a child by conventional means does not in itself, in principle, prevent the commissioning mother from having access to, participating in or advancing in employment and, accordingly, cannot be regarded as a disability within the meaning of that directive.
-As the referring court had asked a question relating to the United Nations Convention on the Rights of Persons with Disabilities (112), the Court held that the validity of Directive 2000/78 cannot be assessed in the light of that convention, which is 'programmatic' and does not have direct
+As the referring court had asked a question relating to the United Nations Convention on the Rights of Persons with Disabilities, 112 the Court held that the validity of Directive 2000/78 cannot be assessed in the light of that convention, which is 'programmatic' and does not have direct effect.
+However, that directive must, as far as possible, be interpreted in a manner that is consistent with the convention.

-- (109) Council Directive 92/85/EEC of 19 October 1992 on the introduction of measures to encourage improvements in the safety and health at work of pregnant workers and workers who have recently given birth or are breast-feeding (10th individual directive within the meaning of Article 16(1) of Directive 89/391/EEC) (OJ 1992 L 348, p.
-1). - (110) Directive 2006/54/EC of the European Parliament and of the Council of 5 July 2006 on the implementation of the principle of equal opportunities and equal treatment of men and women in matters of employment and occupation (recast) (OJ 2006 L 204, p.
-23). - (111) Cited above, footnote 108. - (112) Cited above, footnote 86.
+Council Directive 92/85/EEC of 19 October 1992 on the introduction of measures to encourage improvements in the safety and health at work of pregnant workers and workers who have recently given birth or are breastfeeding (tenth individual Directive within the meaning of Article 16(1) of Directive 89/391/EEC) (OJ 1992 L 348, p.
+1).

+Directive 2006/54/EC of the European Parliament and of the Council of 5 July 2006 on the implementation of the principle of equal opportunities and equal treatment of men and women in matter of employment and occupation (recast) (OJ 2006 L 204, p.
+23).